aadittambe/graphics-starter/README.md

 - [compare-bar](https://aadittambe.github.io/graphics-starter/production/testCompareBars/)
 - [line](https://aadittambe.github.io/graphics-starter/production/testLine/)

-Once the `grunt create` command is run, a new directory within the `projects` directory will be created, named after the `slug` parameter.
-For instance, if you run the command `grunt create --slug=gas-prices --template=line`, a directory named `gas-prices` will be created in the `projects` directory, with the line chart template.
+The `grunt-create` command creates a new directory inside the `projects` folder, with the name of the project.
+For instance, running `grunt create --slug=gas-prices --template=line` will create a directory named `projects/gas-prices` directory, with a line chart template.

 ## Test a project